Variations in F minor: Assessment

 The F minor variations are one of Haydn's most esteemed works.
-The late British composer and pianist John McCabe called it Haydn's "most extended and most resourceful such work for the keyboard."
+It was the last of his seven sets of keyboard variations, and the late British composer and pianist John McCabe called it Haydn's "most extended and most resourceful such work for the keyboard."
 James Leonard, cited above, writes "Not only is the Andante con variazioni the deepest and most profound set of variations for piano composed between Bach and Beethoven, it is Haydn's greatest work for piano and one of the high points of his entire oeuvre."
 The musicologist Dean Sutcliffe wrote "every critic seems to agree that this is one of the greatest pieces of music ever written."

 The work attracted attention even during the Romantic era, when Haydn's music was somewhat in eclipse.
 John Field performed it in 1832 in London, in commemoration of the centenary of Haydn's birth.
 The celebrated virtuoso Ignaz Paderewski performed the work (his performance is accessible on line), and created his own edition of it.

 The work is widely performed and recorded today.
 Performances on the modern grand piano by leading artists are widely available, and these can now be compared with performances on the fortepiano of Haydn's time.
 Examples of the latter include recordings by Paul Badura-Skoda, Kristian Bezuidenhout, Bart van Oort, Christine Schornsheim and Andreas Staier.